realme may launch 108MP camera smartphone on March 24

-New Delhi, March 14 (IANS) realme recently unveiled industry-leading 108MP camera and now the company is expected to launch a smartphone with this camera on March 24.
+New Delhi: realme recently unveiled industry-leading 108MP camera and now the company is expected to launch a smartphone with this camera on March 24.

 realme confirmed the launch date via teaser video which features Madhav Sheth - VP of realme and CEO of realme India and Europe - who's shown driving a sports car at the Buddh International Circuit in Greater Noida.